 RavnAlaska Airlines Free Stopover Destinations: Any hub in Alaska.

 The stopover programs offered by Royal Air Maroc make it an attractive option for your next vacation.

 Passengers can stay at the airline’s hub in Casablanca for up to five days at no additional cost.
-There is also a separate program for long connections, which provides a free hotel for layovers over 8 hours.
+A separate program for long connections also provides a free hotel for layovers over 8 hours.